 a) Participation in, support and/or oversight of emerging industry standards

-Given the importance of ensuring the integrity of the single unique authoritative root for the Internet, should ICANN explore how it should assume or offer the services for which emerging industry standards are offering, and/or the appropriateness of playing an oversight role in TLDs included such lists.
+Following from 2. above, and given the importance of ensuring the integrity of the single unique authoritative root for the Internet, should ICANN explore how it should assume or offer the services for which emerging industry standards are offering, and/or the appropriateness of playing an oversight role in TLDs included such lists.

 b) Development and promotion of tools and educational materials